hpe-dev-incubator/hpe-dev-portal/content/blog/build-transformative-ai-applications-at-scale-with-hpe-cray-ai-development-environment.md

-HPE Cray AI Development Environment integrates these features into an easy-to-use, high-performance machine learning environment — which means you can spend your time building models instead of managing infrastructure.
+HPE Machine Learning Development Environment integrates these features into an easy-to-use, high-performance machine learning environment — which means you can spend your time building models instead of managing infrastructure.

-To learn more about HPE Cray AI Development Environment [visit our landing page](https://www.hpe.com/us/en/compute/hpc/cray-ai-development.html) and get in touch with our team of ML and distributed system experts.
+To learn more about HPE Machine Learning Development Environment [visit our landing page](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) and get in touch with our team of ML and distributed system experts.

-To learn more about the open-source project that powers HPE Cray AI Development Environment, we invite you to check out the Determined Training Platform on [GitHub](https://github.com/determined-ai/determined), read the [Documentation](https://docs.determined.ai/latest/), and [join the Determined Community Slack](https://join.slack.com/t/determined-community/shared_invite/zt-cnj7802v-KcVbaUrIzQOwmkmY7gP0Ew) to get started.
+To learn more about the open-source project that powers HPE Machine Learning Development Environment, we invite you to check out the Determined Training Platform on [GitHub](https://github.com/determined-ai/determined), read the [Documentation](https://docs.determined.ai/latest/), and [join the Determined Community Slack](https://join.slack.com/t/determined-community/shared_invite/zt-cnj7802v-KcVbaUrIzQOwmkmY7gP0Ew) to get started.
 Stay tuned to the [HPE DEV blog](https://developer.hpe.com/blog) for more informative articles on this subject.